Database Connection Pool Exhaustion: Incident Report

 4) GitHub actions (plan-aware)

-Pro: connect repo, import commits, run manual deploy analysis.
-Team: add webhook automation and open PR from suggested fix (review required, no auto-merge).
+Team: connect repo, import commits, run manual deploy analysis, add webhook automation, and submit suggested fixes for review on GitHub (no auto-merge).